The flowers of a Bird of Paradise stay true to their name and resemble a bird. They are exotic, unique, and a treat for the eyes.

-- Rub the paintbrush or the cotton swab to the anthers and collect the pollen.
+- Rub the paintbrush or the cotton swab into the anthers and collect the pollen.

 - Locate the stigma in the female flower.
 The pollen should stick to the stigma quickly as they are sticky.

-- Keep doing the above process as many times as you desire.
+- Keep doing the above process daily until you notice the ovule enlargement.

 How to Make a Bird of Paradise Plant Flower?